-- I. THE PRINCIPAL CONSTITUTIONAL LIMITS ON MILITARY JURISDICTION ARE THE JURY TRIAL PROTECTIONS IN ARTICLE III AND THE FIFTH AND SIXTH AMENDMENTS - a.
-The Supreme Court Has Repeatedly Distinguished Between Congress's Power To Define Offenses and Its Power To Subject Offenders to Military Jurisdiction
+I. THE PRINCIPAL CONSTITUTIONAL LIMITS ON MILITARY JURISDICTION ARE THE JURY-TRIAL PROTECTIONS IN ARTICLE III AND THE FIFTH AND SIXTH AMENDMENTS a) The Supreme Court Has Repeatedly Distinguished Between Congress's Power To Define Offenses and Its Power To Subject Offenders to Military Jurisdiction

 Although military jurisdiction pre-dates the Constitution, see WILLIAM WINTHROP, MILITARY LAW AND PRECEDENTS 953-75 (2d ed.
-Beard Books 2000) (1896), the Supreme Court has consistently understood Congress's power to subject particular conduct to trial by a military tribunal as turning on two distinct, but often related, constitutional authorities: (1) Congress's Article I power to define the offense in question; and (2) its separate authority to subject the offender to trial before a non-Article III military court.
+Beard Books 2000) (1896), the Supreme Court has consistently understood Congress's power to subject particular conduct to trial by a military tribunal as turning on two distinct, but often related, constitutional authorities: (1) Congress's Article I power to define the offense in question; and (2) its separate authority to subject the offender to trial for that offense before a non-Article III military court.
 See, e.g., United States ex rel.
 Toth v.
 Quarles, 350 U.S. 11, 14 & n.5 (1955).
 See generally Earl Warren, The Bill of Rights and the Military, 37 N.Y.U.
-L. Rev. 181, 185- 92 (1962) (grounding the Court's policing of military jurisdiction in the need to give effect to constitutional boundaries between military and civilian authority).
+L. REV. 181, 185-92 (1962) (grounding the Court's policing of military jurisdiction in the need to give effect to constitutional boundaries between military and civilian authority).

 This bifurcation is largely a byproduct of the jury-trial protections of Article III and the Fifth and Sixth Amendments.
 See U.S. CONST. art.
 III, § 2, cl.
-3 ("The Trial of all Crimes, except in Cases of Impeachment, shall be by Jury"); id. amend.
+3 ("The Trial of all Crimes, except in Cases of Impeachment, shall be by Jury"); id.

+amend.
 V ("No person shall be held to answer for a capital, or otherwise infamous crime, unless on a presentment or indictment of a Grand Jury, except in cases arising in the land or naval forces, or in the Militia, when in actual service in time of War or public danger"); id. amend.
 VI ("In all criminal prosecutions, the accused shall enjoy the right to a speedy and public trial, by an impartial jury of the State and district wherein the crime shall have been committed").
+It also reflects the more generic principle recently reiterated by Chief Justice Roberts-that "Article III could neither serve its purpose in the system of checks and balances nor preserve the integrity of judicial decisionmaking if the other branches of the Federal Government could confer the Government's 'judicial Power' on entities outside Article III."
+Stern v.
+Marshall, 131 S. Ct.
+2594, 2609 (2011).

-Subject to carefully circumscribed exceptions,2 the Constitution's three jury-trial provisions generally require trial in a civilian court for all prosecutions under federal law.3 Thus, Congress's power to subject particular offenders to military jurisdiction does not turn solely on the Article I authority on which the offense is predicated, but on whether one of the recognized exceptions to the jury-trial protections also applies.
+Thus, subject to carefully circumscribed exceptions,2 the Constitution's three jury-trial provisions generally require trial in a civilian court for all prosecutions under federal law.
+As a result, Congress's power to subject particular offenders to military jurisdiction does not turn solely on the Article I authority on which the